Storytelling is an art. Like art, it requires creativity, vision, skill, and practice.

 Why Do We Tell Stories?

-There are a variety of reasons to tell stories — to sell, entertain, educate or brag.
-We’ll talk about that below.
-Right now, I want to discuss why we choose storytelling over, say, a data-driven powerpoint or bulleted list.
-Why are stories our go-to way of sharing, explaining, and selling information?
+Some of the main reasons to tell stories are to sell, entertain, and educate.
+But why choose storytelling over a data-driven PowerPoint or a bulleted list?
+Why are stories are a go-to way of sharing, explaining, and selling information?

 Stories solidify abstract concepts and simplify complex messages.